fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Content of the file <i>index.js</i> is same as in previous exercises.

-Google will tell you how to generate random numbers in JavaScript.
+Find out how to generate random numbers in JavaScript, eg. via search engine or on [Mozilla Developer Network](https://developer.mozilla.org).
 Remember that you can test generating random numbers e.g. straight in the console of your browser.

 Your finished application could look something like this: